belthor777/Machine-Learning/PH207x/stata/commands.md

 1. Construct a 90% confidence interval for BMI at baseline among Framingham participants using the subsample.

+> 90% is 1.64 for a normal distribution

 	sum bmi1
 	di 26.3335 - 1.64*3.99473
 	di 26.3335 + 1.64*3.99473